 Impact of Sino-Russian Cooperation on East Asian Security and the United States

-On June 14, 2019, the Foreign Affairs Congressional Staff Association (FACSA), the Jackson Foundation, and the National Bureau of Asian Research (NBR) hosted an informational briefing on Sino-Russian cooperation on North Korea policy.
+On June 14, 2019, the Foreign Affairs Congressional Staff Association (FACSA), the Jackson Foundation, Korea Foundation, and the National Bureau of Asian Research (NBR) hosted an informational briefing on Sino-Russian cooperation on North Korea policy.
 The discussion focused on how Chinese and Russian shared values and interests nurture a system of adaptive coordination regarding the resolution of the North Korean nuclear crisis, and how this coordination impacts U.S. policy in the region.

 American interests in Asia are being challenged in new and asymmetric ways by China and Russia’s cooperation on the nuclear issue.
 This relationship poses multilayered challenges to U.S. policy on the Korean peninsula, and in Asia more broadly, including the goal of denuclearization of the DPRK.
 The expert panelists provided a brief overview of the challenges posed by the Sino-Russian partnership, discussed how this partnership can be applied to U.S.-China and U.S.-Russia competition, and provided a look at what role Congress can play in responding to this new layer of Asia security policy.

 Robert Sutter, Professor of Practice of International Affairs, Elliott School, George Washington University

 Yuki Tatsumi, Senior Fellow and Director of Japan Program, The Stimson Center

 Yun Sun, Senior Fellow and Director of China Program, The Stimson Center

 Dan Aum, Director, Washington DC Office, The National Bureau of Asian Research